Electoral fraud and violence during the June 2015 Turkish general election: Political violence

 In December 2014, a football match between the teams from the CHP-run district of Yenimahalle and the AKP-run district of Gölbaşı in Ankara was cancelled due to a breakout of violence between the two sides.
 The match was due to have been refereed by the nephew of an AKP MP, which had initially led to a rise in tensions.

-A MHP youth wing leader and Ege University student, Fırat Yılmaz Çakıroğlu was killed by PKK militants who raided the university in Izmir on 21 February.
+A MHP youth wing leader and Ege University student, Fırat Yılmaz Çakıroğlu was killed by PKK militants who raided the university in İzmir on 21 February.
 The HDP, which originates from Kurdish nationalist parties, blamed the government for not taking necessary precautions despite repeated threats.
 Three people were injured after clashes broke out between Turkish nationalists and HDP supporters in Erzurum after prayers were held in Çakıroğlu's memory.
 Tensions also rose between MHP-supporting university students and HDP activists in Adıyaman.

 In March 2014, the manager of the Gezici polling company Murat Gezici, who conducts an opinion polls for the pro-opposition Sözcü newspaper, was attacked by three people outside his home after revealing an opinion poll that placed the AKP's vote share below 40%.
 Gezici had previously stated in an interview that he had received death threats.

 May Day protests

-Demonstrations taking place on Labour day on May 1st have historically and notoriously been meet with a strong police response in Turkey, with the events on 1 May 1977 turning into a massacre in which 42 people were killed during demonstrations in Taksim Square.
+Demonstrations taking place on Labour Day on May 1 have historically and notoriously been meet with a strong police response in Turkey, with the events on 1 May 1977 turning into a massacre in which 42 people were killed during demonstrations in Taksim Square.
 In preparation for the 2015 demonstrations, the government banned all demonstrations on Taksim Square and mobilised 10,000 police officers to curb protests.
 In ensuring clashes, protesters were met with tear gas and water cannon, to which some activists responded by throwing stones and firecrackers at the security forces.
 Despite the heavy police presence, communist activists were able to briefly enter Taksim square before being apprehended by police.
 During the clashes in Taksim, a stray dog who was perceived to be attempting to save a protester being detained by the police became popular on social media.
 CHP Member of Parliament Aykut Erdoğdu broke his hand after punching and breaking the class of a police escort vehicle containing arrested demonstrators, demanding to be taken with them.
 The escort vehicle refused to stop and attempted to run over the MP.